psc-g/psc-g.github.io/content/posts/research/rl/2020highlights.md

 ## RL in the real world

 We are all ultimately working towards having our methods become useful in the real world.
-In this section I present three papers I'm on which do exactly this.
+In this section I present three papers which do exactly this.
+I'm only including papers that I'm not just because I'm self-centered, but because I don't follow this literature as well as I probably should.

 <h2>Autonomous navigation of stratospheric balloons using reinforcement learning</h2>